Semaphore South dune restoration

 The community and beach users are asked to:

-The department has been working closely with the City of Port Adelaide Enfield and community representatives on the project.
+The department worked closely with the City of Port Adelaide Enfield and community representatives on the project.
 Community input was sought in March 2020 on the proposal, and the majority of feedback received supported the work to restore the dunes at Semaphore South.

 Some of the beach access tracks at Semaphore South were raised with sand to match the shape of the newly placed dunes.
-This has been done to ensure that all of this stretch of foreshore is protected from flooding and erosion.
-The department and council will monitor the area and assess this trial replenishment over the coming months.
+This was done to ensure that all of this stretch of foreshore is protected from flooding and erosion.
+The department and council regularly monitor the area.

-The beach access path nearest to Noonies Café has not been raised in height with imported sand and a blue accessible mat is at this location.
+The beach access path nearest to Noonies Café has not been raised in height.

 We apologise for any inconvenience caused.